Jury Duty and Voting: Employee Rights

 Laws vary by state, but some impose obligations on employees before protection will apply.
 In Tennessee, workers must prove they have jury duty by showing the employer the summons the day after they get it.
 In other states, the employee only needs to give "reasonable notice" of a jury duty summons.

 Are you called to serve on a jury and unsure if your employer is following the law?
-Contact your human resources department and follow up on company policy.
-If you aren't getting the answers you need, contacting an experienced employment law attorney near you may be in your best interests.
+First, contact your human resources department and follow up on company policy.
+If you aren't getting the answers you need, contact a local employment law attorney for legal advice.
+An experienced attorney can review your situation, explain your rights, and advise you on the best course of action.

 Can I Solve This on My Own or Do I Need an Attorney?